zilishen/documentation/content/nms/installation/kubernetes/deploy-api-connectivity-manager.md

 ---
-title: "Deploy API Connectivity Manager"
+title: "Deploy API Connectivity Manager on Kubernetes"
 date: 2023-05-09T13:34:26-07:00
 # Change draft status to false to publish doc.
 draft: false
 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: ""
+description: "The guide provides step-by-step instructions to deploy NGINX API Connectivity Manager on Kubernetes using a Helm chart."
 # Assign weights in increments of 100
-weight: 3
+weight: 2
 toc: true
 tags: [ "docs" ]
 # Create a new entry in the Jira DOCS Catalog and add the ticket ID (DOCS-<number>) below